HansongYang/fileConverter/README.md

-G# fileConverter
+Project Name: File Converter

 This program would let you to convert files locally, instead of online.
+Extremely Safe.
-File types: PDF,TEXT, DOC, DOCX, PPT, JPG, PNG.
+File types: PDF,TEXT, DOC, DOCX, PPT, JPG, PNG, gif.

 You can try it out.
-(GUI will upload soon)